Edit

 Important

-TimeOnly isn't available in .NET Framework.
+TimeOnly isn't available for .NET Framework.

 The TimeZoneInfo class